 - LionSHARE internship/jobs database

-- Career Fairs - Fall & Spring Career Fairs, Engineering Consortium Career Fair and Start-up Career Fair
+- Career Fairs: Fall and spring Career Fairs, Engineering Consortium Career Fair and Start-up Career Fair

 - Individual career counseling, workshops, and online resources to help with internship/job applications, interviewing, networking, negotiations, and the decision to pursue graduate school

-Created by Columbia alumni, for Columbia alumni, Columbia Alumni Arts League membership continues many of your CUarts benefits as a recent graduate.
+Created by Columbia alumni, for Columbia alumni, Columbia Alumni Arts League membership offers alumni benefits and discounts to more than 100 leading arts organizations and restaurants, exclusive events with fellow alumni and artists, and a weekly curated listing of the best free and discounted cultural offers around town.
 Sign up for your FREE CAAL membership – normally $25 – and continue to experience the best of arts and culture without breaking your budget.
-CAAL offers alumni benefits and discounts to over 100 leading arts organizations and restaurants, exclusive events with fellow alumni and artists, and a weekly curated listing of the best free and discounted cultural offers around town.

-Housed in the Center for Student Advising, the Office of Preprofessional Advising supports alumni who are interested in applying to law and/or medical School.
-Visit the Office of Preprofessional Advising website for more information.
+Housed in the Center for Student Advising, Preprofessional Advising supports alumni who are interested in applying to law and/or medical School.